 Still, even in the traditionally weak-currency countries, changes afoot suggest that a turnaround in political attitudes and public opinion toward a stronger euro may be on the horizon.

 The recent election in Italy of a center-left government led by Romano Prodi is a case in point.
 Not only did the Northern League – an important component of Silvio Berlusconi’s ousted right-wing coalition – favor a weak euro, but it also favored pulling Italy out of the euro altogether.
-It is now out of power.
+Now it is out of power.

 So is Berlusconi himself, who favored a weak euro to compensate for Italy’s economic inefficiency and the complete lack of reform during his years in office.
 Prodi, a convinced European, is less likely to favor a weak euro.